stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## A Lightweight Setup for Python 2 Development ##

-If you only need to work with Python 2, and prefer not to use *pyenv*, you can just use the copy of Python that is part of MacOS, and add some tools.
+If you only need to work with Python 2, and prefer not to use *pyenv*, you can just use the copy of Python that is part of macOS, and add some tools.

 First, install *pip*: